 Drug classes differ by their mechanism of action, A1c lowering capacity, side effects, risk of hypoglycemia, effect on weight and vascular protection.
 Click the class headings below to review these and specific brand considerations.
 To view brand indications, doses and cost visit the Complete Diabetes Medication Table.

-Prior to adjusting or adding more medications to address hyperglycemia, consider these.
+Prior to adjusting or adding more medications, consider these factors below:

 - Variables impacting dosing suggestions:

-Elements to consider prior to medication adjustment include the items below, as well as additional items in the small table of variables (link) and the big table of troubleshooting hypo and hyper (link). e.g. insulin integrity, lipohypertrophy, etc.
+Elements to consider prior to medication adjustment include the items below, as well as additional items in the small table of variables (link) and the big table of troubleshooting hypo and hyper (link). e.g. insulin integrity, lipohypertrophy, missed dosesetc.

-- How much does A1c need to change to reach individualized target?
+- How much does A1c or current glucose levels need to change to reach individualized target?
 Or does it, e.g. frail with A1c 8.0%?

 - Will some drugs be more effective than others in getting A1c into target?